RyanJBurke/RyanJBurke/README.md

 ## I'm Ryan Burke

-Currently, I work as an Analytics Engineer at a software company serving the Biotech companies.
+Currently, I work as an Analytics Engineer at a software company serving the Biotech industry.

 Feel free to connect on [linkedin](https://www.linkedin.com/in/rburke123/)